Qianzf/lif/README.md

 > - Middleware `terminable()` method

-> - Enable or disable some time-wasting but will still be used features via Core configurations
+> - Enable or disable some time-wasting but will still be used features via core configurations

 > - Version control database